 - 4. Notwithstanding any of the foregoing and without prejudice to any powers otherwise conferred on other persons by this Schedule, a meeting of Noteholders shall have power by Ordinary Resolution: - 4.1 to assent to any decision to take any conservatory measures in the general interest of the Noteholders; - 4.2 to assent to the appointment of any representative to implement any Ordinary Resolution; or - 4.3 to assent to any other decisions which do not require an Extraordinary Resolution to be passed.

-For the avoidance of doubt, any modification or waiver of the Conditions shall always be subject to the consent of the Issuer.
+For the avoidance of doubt, any modification or waiver of the Conditions shall always be subject to the consent of the Issuer and, where applicable, the Relevant Regulator and/or the Resolution Authority.

 Convening a meeting